-(1)Cash and cash equivalents
+(i) Cash and cash equivalents

 Cash and cash equivalents mainly consist of cash on hand, cash in checking accounts and time deposits with the short maturities.
-Since the fair value approximates the carrying amount, the carrying amount is used as fair value.
+Their fair value is deemed to be equal to their carrying amount.

-(2)Trade and other receivables
+(ii) Trade and other receivables

-The fair value of short-term receivables and receivables with floating interest rates approximates the carrying amount; thus, the carrying amount is used as fair value.
-The fair value of other receivables is measured by discounting future estimated cash flows by interest rates which would have been applied for new receivables with similar maturities and credit risk.
-(3)Other financial assets
+The fair value of short-term receivables and receivables with floating interest rates is deemed to be equal to their carrying amount.
+The fair value of other receivables is measured by discounting future estimated cash flows by interest rates which would have been applied for new receivables with similar maturities and credit ratings.

+(iii) Other financial assets

-Other financial assets consist mainly of time deposits with a maturity of more than three months and less than one year.
-The carrying amount is used as fair value.
+Other financial assets consist mainly of time deposits with a maturity of more than three months and no more than one year.
+Their fair value is deemed to be equal to their carrying amount.

-4Trade and other payables
+(iv) Trade and other payables